Dirty-No/ft_printf-testing-tools/README.md

 	-  If nothing seems no happen when you launch the script, it means there is no difference between ft_printf's output and printf's output.

+The default tests are based on ft_printf correction's instructions, no unnessecary tests are made.

 # CONTACT
 If you encounter any issue with this project and wish to contact me: